November 12, 2019 Sid No Comments on 10 Best Practices for Black and White Drawing

 In the video below, Bobby Chiu explains 10 tips for drawing in black and white.
 Bobby Chiu is an award-winning artist who specializes in creature and character design.
 He also holds online art classes at www.schoolism.com.

 Doodling in black and white may seem simple.
-You just let your imagination run wild and draw whatever you like, using whatever medium you choose.
+You just let your imagination run wild and draw whatever you like using whatever medium you choose.
 But when you consider taking your art to the next level, you realize that black and white drawing also has its challenges.
 Elevate the quality of your art by bearing in mind Bobby Chiu’s tips.
 Even the simplest of techniques can make a huge improvement.

 When drawing with a ballpoint pen, always remember to work clean – expect excess ink to accumulate at the end of your pen.
-Beware of those ink buildup that can ruin your drawing!
-To prevent ink blotches, a useful tip is to constantly roll and ‘wipe’ the pen tip across a spare sheet of paper to remove any buildup.
+Beware of those ink build-up that can ruin your drawing!
+To prevent ink blotches, a useful tip is to constantly roll and ‘wipe’ the pen tip across a spare sheet of paper to remove any build-up.

 Light Lines First

 When creating your draft, start drawing with light lines first.
-This is just the rough stage and so many changes will be made before finalizing details, so don’t go definite dark lines yet.
+This is just the rough stage and so many changes will be made before finalizing details, so don’t go drawing definite dark lines yet.

-What’s nice about using pencil is that other than they are erasable, you can explore different styles of pencil marks and shadings.
+What’s nice about using a pencil is that other than they are erasable, you can explore different styles of pencil marks and shadings.
 Make the most out of your pencil and see what works best.
 Different pencil marks are good for describing different kinds of textures and elements.

-Draw with the Side of the Pencil
+Draw Using the Side of the Pencil

 Keep the tip of your pencil sharp by drawing using the side of your pencil.
 Not only does this save time from sharpening your pencil all the time, you can also preserve the pencil from getting too short quickly.